aramperes/onetun/README.md

 This work is all made possible by [smoltcp](https://github.com/smoltcp-rs/smoltcp) and [boringtun](https://github.com/cloudflare/boringtun), so special thanks to the developers of those libraries.

+### UDP

+UDP support is experimental.
+Since UDP messages are stateless, there is no perfect way for onetun to know when to release the assigned virtual port back to the pool for a new peer to use.
+This would cause issues over time as running out of virtual ports would mean new datagrams get dropped.
+To alleviate this, onetun will cap the amount of ports used by one peer IP address;
+if another datagram comes in from a different port but with the same IP, the least recently used virtual port will be freed and assigned to the new peer port.
+At that point, any datagram packets destined for the reused virtual port will be routed to the new peer, and any datagrams received by the old peer will be dropped.

+In addition, in cases where many IPs are exhausting the UDP virtual port pool in tandem, and a totally new peer IP sends data, onetun will have to pick the least recently used virtual port from _any_ peer IP and reuse it.
+However, this is only allowed if the least recently used port hasn't been used for a certain amount of time.
+If all virtual ports are truly "active" (with at least one transmission within that time limit), the new datagram gets dropped due to exhaustion.

+All in all, I would not recommend using UDP forwarding for public services, since it's most likely prone to simple DoS or DDoS.

 ## License